tjoosep/blog/content/ds/big-o.md

 Why this is O(n^2)?

-It goes something like this:
+It goes like this:
-* for the beginning, let's focus on the second loop.
+* we need to figure our from inside out, because inner loops happen first.
+So let's focus on the second loop.
 * since _i_ goes from [0, n) the amount of looping done is directly determine by what _i_ is.
 * remark that if _i = 0_, we do _n_ work, if _i=1_, we do _n-1_ work, if _i = 2_, we do _n - 2_ work, etc.